 What Is A Home Inspection?

-The key is they are trained to identify problems and spend the good part of everyday inspecting homes.
+The key is they are trained to identify problems and spend a good part of everyday inspecting homes.
 They will spot defects that you or I would not typically see while touring a home.

 While you or I might spot a broken window, it would be near impossible for us to spot 20 feet of sill damage from termites, a cracked heat exchanger in the furnace or even mold in the attic.
 But most likely your home inspector will.